Joanneke-Jansen/cytokine-network-inference/README.md

 A method for the inference of cytokine interaction networks: IL23 model example code
 - - - -
 * To run the example code, first download and install the lastest version of Data2Dynamics: https://github.com/Data2Dynamics/d2d, see also https://github.com/Data2Dynamics/d2d/wiki/Installation
-* Then download the cytokine-network-inference folder
+* Then download the 'cytokine-network-inference' folder
 * Add the folder 'cytokine-network-inference' to the Data2Dynamics folder 'arFramework3'
 * Start MATLAB and manually add the folder 'arFramework3' to the path.
 * Run Setup_IL23_model.m (Takes about 15 minutes to run on a Macbook Pro laptop with a 2.3 GHz Intel Core i5 processor.)